 Painting in abstract means I can let go of perfectionism as I'm not trying to paint something realistically.
 I choose colours to suit my mood (I have extreme moods with bipolar disorder) and it's not essential to use a paintbrush.
-Sometimes I paint with a knife.
+Sometimes I paint with a knife or other objects other than a paintbrush.
 I don't usually have a finished picture in mind.
-My aim is not a pretty picture but to get out emotions, which for me get 'stuck.'
-Here is an example of a painting step-by-step to release some of my stuck grief (which made me feel depressed and feeling like I wanted to die).
+My aim is not a pretty picture but to get out emotions, which for me get 'stuck.

 I usually listen to music when I paint, so don't think too much but rather go on instincts.
 I tend to listen to a song over and over until all the emotion is out then move onto a new song.
 Whatever song is in my head at the time.
-Music accesses emotion for me.
+Music accesses emotion for me and helps override my thinking (my thinking keeps me from feeling - a form of avoidance).
 Sometimes instead of paints, I've scribbled with pastels or felt-tip pens.
 Usually layers upon layers.

 The Process of Painting Emotion

 I initially painted streaks of yellow, red and green, not knowing at the time what it meant.
 Then I left it on the easel where I saw it daily.
 Then I felt that the red and green symbolised ruby and emerald of symbolic jewellery and a broken heart pendant to do with a failed romance and breakup.
 The yellow was my child who lives overseas (my sunshine) and the green and yellow was also Australia, a country I left in great pain to come back to New Zealand after having another breakdown and being diagnosed with bipolar disorder.